 When a product enters the market, often unbeknownst to the consumer, it has a life cycle that carries it from being new and useful to eventually being retired out of circulation in the market.
-This process happens continually - taking products from their beginning introduction stages all the way through their decline and eventual retirement.
+This process happens continually, as products move from their development and introduction stages all the way through maturity to their decline and eventual retirement.

-But, how does the product life cycle actually work, and how can analyzing it help companies?
+But how does the product life cycle actually work, and how can analyzing it help companies optimize their businesses?

 What Is the Product Life Cycle?

-While some products may stay in a prolonged maturity state, all products eventually phase out of the market due to several factors including saturation, increased competition, decreased demand and dropping sales.
+While some products may remain in a prolonged maturity state for some time, all products eventually phase out of the market due to several factors including saturation, increased competition, decreased demand, and dropping sales.

-Additionally, companies use PLC analysis (examining their product's life cycle) to create strategies to sustain their product's longevity or change it to meet with market demand or developing technologies.
+Companies use PLC analysis (the process of examining their product's life cycle) to create strategies to sustain their product's longevity or change it to meet market demand or adapt with/to developing technologies.

-Once a product has been developed, the first stage is its introduction stage.
-In this stage, the product is being released into the market.
-When a new product is released, it is often a high-stakes time in the product's life cycle - although it does not necessarily make or break the product's eventual success.
+Once a product has been developed, it begins the introduction stage of the PLC.
+In this stage, the product is released into the market for the first time.
+The release of a product is often a high-stakes time in the product's life cycle, although it does not necessarily make or break the product's eventual success.

-During the introduction stage, marketing and promotion are at a high - and the company often invests the most in promoting the product and getting it into the hands of consumers.
-This is perhaps best showcased in Apple's (AAPL) - Get Report famous launch presentations, which highlight the new features of their newly (or soon to be released) products.
+During the introduction stage, marketing and promotion are at a high, and the company often invests quite a bit of effort and capital in promoting the product and getting it into the hands of consumers.
+This is perhaps best showcased in Apple's (AAPL) - Get Apple Inc. Report famous launch presentations, which highlight the new features of their newly (or soon-to-be) released products.

-It is in this stage that the company is first able to get a sense of how consumers respond to the product, if they like it and how successful it may be.
+It is in this stage that the company is first able to get a sense of how consumers respond to the product, whether they like it, and how successful it may be.
 However, it is also often a heavy-spending period for the company with no guarantee that the product will pay for itself through sales.

-Costs are generally very high and there is typically little competition.
-The principle goals of the introduction stage are to build demand for the product and get it into the hands of consumers, hoping to later cash in on its growing popularity.
+Costs are generally very high during this stage, and there is typically little competition.
+The principal goals of the introduction stage are to build demand for the product and get it into the hands of consumers, hoping to later cash in on its growing popularity.

-By the growth stage, consumers are already taking to the product and increasingly buying it.
-The product concept is proven and is becoming more popular - and sales are increasing.
+During the growth stage, consumers start taking to the product and buying it.
+The product concept is proven as it becomes more popular, and sales increase.

-Other companies become aware of the product and its space in the market, which is beginning to draw attention and increasingly pull in revenue.
+Other companies become aware of the product and its space in the market as it begins to draw more attention and pull in more revenue.
 If competition for the product is especially high, the company may still heavily invest in advertising and promotion of the product to beat out competitors.
 As a result of the product growing, the market itself tends to expand.
-The product in the growth stage is typically tweaked to improve functions and features.
+Products are often tweaked during the growth stage to improve their functions and features.

 As the market expands, more competition often drives prices down to make the specific products competitive.
-However, sales are usually increasing in volume and generating revenue.
+However, sales usually increase in volume and continue to generate revenue.
 Marketing in this stage is aimed at increasing the product's market share.

-When a product reaches maturity, its sales tend to slow or even stop - signaling a largely saturated market.
-At this point, sales can even start to drop.
-Pricing at this stage can tend to get competitive, signaling margin shrinking as prices begin falling due to the weight of outside pressures like competition or lower demand.
-Marketing at this point is targeted at fending off competition, and companies will often develop new or altered products to reach different market segments.
+When a product reaches maturity, its sales tend to slow, signaling a largely saturated market.
+At this point, sales may start to drop.
+Pricing at this stage tends to get competitive, so profit margins shrink as prices begin to fall due to the weight of outside pressures like increased competition and lower demand.
+Marketing at this point is targeted at fending off competition, and companies often develop new or altered products to reach different market segments.

-Given the highly saturated market, it is typically in the maturity stage of a product that less successful competitors are pushed out of competition - often called the "shake-out point."
+Given the highly saturated market, less-successful competitors are often pushed out of competition during the maturity stage.
+This is known as the "shake-out point."

 In this stage, saturation is reached and sales volume is maxed out.
-Companies often begin innovating to maintain or increase their market share, changing or developing their product to meet with new demographics or developing technologies.
+Companies often begin innovating to maintain or increase their market share, changing or developing their product to satisfy new demographics or keep up with developing technologies.

-Although companies will generally attempt to keep the product alive in the maturity stage as long as possible, decline for every product is inevitable.
+Although companies generally attempt to keep their product alive in the maturity stage as long as possible, eventual decline is inevitable for virtually every product.

-Eventually, the product will be retired out of the market unless it is able to redesign itself to remain relevant or in-demand.
-For example, products like typewriters, telegrams and muskets are deep in their decline stages (and in fact are almost or completely retired from the market).
+Eventually, the product is retired out of the market altogether unless it is able to redesign itself to remain relevant or in-demand.
+For example, products like typewriters, telegrams, and muskets are deep in their decline stages (and in fact are almost or completely retired from the market).

 Examples of the Product Life Cycle

-The life cycle of any product always carries it from its introduction to an inevitable decline, but what does this cycle practically look like, and what are some examples?
+The life cycle of any product always carries it from its introduction to its inevitable decline, but what does this cycle look like in a practical, real-world sense?
+Here are four examples.

 A classic example of the scope of the product life cycle is the typewriter.